Power & Mounting

 The ALPON X5 AI enclosure includes 2× M4 mounting holes on its base for direct attachment to walls, panels, or DIN rail adapters.
 The fanless aluminum case doubles as a passive heatsink, so mounting orientation should preserve airflow across the top finned surface.
 Three mount kits are supported: wall, DIN rail, and a combined adapter.

-Wall bracket layered with DIN rail adapter.
-Switch between mounting styles without replacing hardware.
+Wall bracket layered with the DIN rail adapter.
+Switch between surface and rail mounting without re-fastening.

 Wall mount installation